Top 22 NBA Players Who Didn’t Go To College

 8. Amar’e Stoudemire

-Amar’e Stoudemire studied at three different High Schools, namely, Lake Wales in Florida, Mount Zion Christian Academy in North Carolina, and Cypress Creek in Orlando, Florida.
+Amar’e Stoudemire studied at three different high schools, namely, Lake Wales in Florida, Mount Zion Christian Academy in North Carolina, and Cypress Creek in Orlando, Florida.
 In 2002, Amar’e Stoudemire got selected by the Phoenix Suns in round one as the ninth overall draftee pick.

 From 2002, Amar’e has received various notable awards and achievements.
 Some of these achievements include six-time NBA All-Star, two-time Israeli Basketball Premier League Champion.
 Also, he won the 2020 Finals MVP in the Israeli Basketball Premier League and NBA Rookie of the Year for 2003.
 Notably, in 2015, Amar’e Stoudemire became the seventh highest-paid player in the league.